-- If you are collecting your BRP from us, you will need to book an appointment for this (you will complete Visa Registration at the same time).
+- If you are collecting your BRP from us, you will need to book an appointment (you will complete Visa Registration at the same time).
 We will send you the link to the booking system after we receive your BRP.

 - If you have immigration permission in a non-student category, please bring your passport/travel document and your BRP or other immigration status document.
 If you are not sure what to bring as proof of your immigration status, please email us.